-An inflatable kayak is a great gift for an RVer because it folds down to such a small size when not in use.
-This 2-person inflatable kayak gets great reviews, and is meant for lakes and slow-moving rivers.
+An inflatable kayak is a wonderful item to have on hand if you're into paddling on pristine lakes while out RVing.
+This 2-person inflatable kayak gets great reviews and is meant for lakes and slow-moving rivers.

 This kayak includes adjustable inflatable seats with backrests, and a cockpit designed for comfort and space.
 Perfect for anyone who loves water.

 It's affordable, can carry 400 pounds and is super easy to inflate and deflate.